 This ingredient is used a lot in almost all Indian curries and dals and meat dishes as well.
 It is used as whole cumin seeds, popped into boiling oil as you begin cooking and often additionally in its powdered form as well, in conjunction with the coriander, turmeric and chilli powders.
 For yogurt dishes, such as raitas and dahi vadas (savory donuts with yogurt), a sprinkling of chili and cumin powders on the finished dish indicates that they are ready to be consumed!.

 These are consumed mainly after having a meal as a mouth freshener.
 They are also used in masala chai (flavored Indian tea) to flavor it.
 It is used in the tempering of Indian dishes.

 Sometimes basic spices are combined to create more complex combinations, such as garam masala and panch phoron, two of our favorites!

 Garam masalas drizzled on to several North Indian dishes, usually dry preparations such as, say, cauliflower-potato or a kadai chicken.
 It often comprises ground spices including cardamoms, cloves, peppercorns, and cumin seeds and is available as a distinctive, deeply flavorful dark brown powder.

 12 Complex Indian Spices: Panch Phoren

-Panch phoren is a whole spice combination used in most East Indian Bengali cooking.
+Panch phoron is a whole spice combination used in most East Indian Bengali cooking.
 It’s popped into boiling oil right at the start of preparation and is a mixture that blends cumin, fenugreek, nigella, fennel, and mustard seeds.
-It is to Bengali dishes what mustard seeds are to south Indian dishes and jeera seeds are to North Indian dishes: an initial whole seed that is used as a base flavor.
+It is to Bengali dishes what mustard seeds are to south Indian dishes and jeera seeds are to North Indian food dishes: an initial whole seed that is used as a base flavor.